yarora21/chess_agent/README.md

 The goal of this project to see where exactly my play improved as I climbed the rating ladder from about 1150 to 1450.

-The point of the project is not the chess analysis.
-It is the discipline around a language model: **the LLM never judges chess.** Every blunder, phase boundary, and rate comes from a deterministic Stockfish/Maia/stats layer.
-The model is a narrator over a table of verified numbers, and a harness rejects its output if it invents one.

 Run against the author's history: **724 games, 46,143 engine-evaluated positions, 46,410 Maia predictions.**

 ---